-While you are not required to inform this Department about changes until your next renewal, we would appreciate an Amendment if you changed the company's legal name or DBA.
-If that is the case, you must submit a COE for the new name.
+While you are not required to inform this Department about changes until your next renewal, we would appreciate an Amendment if the company's legal name or DBA change.
+Name changes require you to submit a COE for the new company name or a COR for the new DBA name.